- How do I update my address/phone/email?

 - How do I run to be a delegate to the annual convention of the Maryland State Educators Association (MSEA)?

 The statewide MSEA Convention is traditionally held in October in Ocean City.
-If you would like to represent MCEA at the Convention please complete the Nomination Form and return it to Kiwana Williams-Hall at the MCEA office, via pony.
-First-time delegates are especially encouraged to run.
-It is also MCEA’s policy to strongly encourage the participation of minorities.
-MCEA provides a stipend which covers most travel, room, and food.
+If you would like to represent MCEA at the Convention you must complete a nomination form during the nomination window and return it to Deborah Mackall at the MCEA office.
+For additional information contact the Credentials and Elections Committee at email@example.com.

 - How do I run to be a delegate to the annual convention of the National Education Association (NEA)?

 The National Education Association Representative Assembly establishes the NEA’s general objectives and legislative agenda, adopts a budget, sets annual dues, elects national officers an at-large NEA directors, and directs the national association’s activities through new business items.
 Delegates to the NEA Representative Assembly will be elected by the MCEA membership in an all-member vote.
-MCEA is entitled to approximately 75 delegates (based upon membership estimates).
-MCEA provides a stipend which will over most travel, room, and reasonable food expenses.
+MCEA is entitled to approximately 80 delegates (based upon membership estimates).
+For additional information contact the Credentials and Elections Committee at firstname.lastname@example.org .

 - How do I get discount movie tickets?